ooici/ion-object-definitions/README.txt

 6) Once the code is complete, push the ion-object-definitions to github.
 The buildbot will compile the objects and place a new package on the server for use by other developers.
 7) Wait for an email from buildbot notifying you that a new package has been built.
-Obtain the latest patch version from the email.
+Locate the patch version from the email url..
 8) Update development.cfg [versions] section in ioncore-python to the package version created by the build bot.
 9) Sanity check: test the new package against ioncore-python